John Griffin (businessman): Political affiliations

 He is one of the top 20 donors to the Conservative Party.

 Philanthropy

 He is an "Enterprise Fellow" of The Prince's Trust.
 He has also made charitable contributions to the Variety Club Golf Society.

 Personal life

 He resides in Potters Bar, Hertfordshire, north of London, with his partner, Rita.
 He has two sons, Liam and Kieran, who both work for Addison Lee.
+In June 2023 he featured on Channel 4's Britain's Most Expensive Houses trying to sell his house overlooking Regent's Park for £29 million.

+In the 2024 New Year Honours Griffin was appointed Knight Bachelor for services to business and to charity.